Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Methods

 where the function $q_j(\cdot)$, corresponding to the parameter $q$ of the distribution, takes values between 0 and 1, while $\beta_j(\cdot)$ is associated to the parameter $\beta$ and takes values in the positive real line.
 We link the parameters to the external covariates using the logit and the log links, respectively, that is

 with ${\bm \theta_j}$ and ${\bm \gamma_j}$ denoting the regression coefficients associated to the $Y_j$ marginal component of the model.
 For other choices of link functions, see \cite{haselimashhadi18}.
 The simplest case of only the intercept in each model corresponds to the case of no external covariates, i.e., simply discrete Weibull marginal distributions.
-In the real data analysis, we also consider a model with an additional zero inflation parameter $\pi_j$, as in \cite{burger20}.
+In the real data analysis, we also consider a model with an additional zero inflation component $\pi_j(\bm{x})$.
 This is common in the microbiome literature due to the sparsity of the data \citep{cougoul19}, although we find that this zero-inflated model is rarely selected against the simpler model.

 A few properties of a discrete Weibull distribution make it an ideal candidate for modelling high dimensional count data.
-In particular: \begin{enumerate} \item $F_{j}(0|\bm{X}=\bm{x})=P(Y_j=0|\bm{X}=\bm{x})=1-q_j(\bm{x})$, thus the parameter $q$ models directly the proportion of zeros in the data and the effect of covariates on this. \item The two parameters of the distribution are sufficient to capture both under and over dispersion levels, while still being a parsimonious choice (e.g., same number of parameters as the commonly used negative Binomial distribution).
+In particular: \begin{enumerate} \item $F_{j}(0|\bm{X}=\bm{x})=P(Y_j=0|\bm{X}=\bm{x})=1-q_j(\bm{x})$, thus the parameter $q$ models directly the proportion of zeros in the data and the effect of covariates on this.
+This may be useful for datasets with a large percentage of zeros. \item The two parameters of the distribution are sufficient to capture both under and over dispersion levels, while still being a parsimonious choice (e.g., same number of parameters as the commonly used negative Binomial distribution).
 This has been shown to be useful on real data analyses of count data, particularly in the case of under dispersion \citep{peluso19}.
 Although micriobiome data are typically highly over dispersed, the presence of a large number of external covariates could make a global requirement of over dispersion at all levels of the covariates $\bm{x}$ too restrictive.
-Moreover, capturing both over and under dispersion is appealing when modelling any generic high dimensional multivariate count data, as it avoids the fine tuning of the most appropriate marginal distribution for each variable. \item The quantiles of the distribution have a closed-form expression, with the $\tau$ quantile, for $\tau \ge 1-q$, given by \citep{peluso19},
+Moreover, capturing both over and under dispersion is appealing when modelling any generic high dimensional multivariate count data, as it avoids the fine tuning of the most appropriate marginal distribution for each variable. \item The quantiles of the distribution have a closed-form expression, with the $\tau$ quantile, for $\tau \ge 1-q$, given by \cite{peluso19},

 where $\lceil \cdot \rceil$ denotes the ceiling function.
 This means that a re-parametrization based on the median is also possible, e.g., when quantification of the covariate effects is of primary interest \citep{burger20}. \item The distribution is developed as a discretized form of the continuous Weibull distribution \citep{chakraborty15}.
 Namely, by defining the cumulative distribution function (cdf) of a continuous Weibull distribution by